mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s4_mk3.rst

 The screens use a USB Bulk transfer.
 Mixxx doesn't support rendering content for external screens yet.
 The easiest way to tell the MK3 apart from the other MK1 and 2 are these screens, displace between the "Move" and "Loop" encoder.

-The Kontrol S4 Mk3 can run from :term:`USB` power.
+Unlike its predecessor, the Kontrol S4 Mk3 cannot run from :term:`USB` power and the separate power supply must be used.
-Using the separate power supply increases the brightness of the LEDs, which is helpful for using it in daylight, and increases the volume of the headphone output.

 -  `Manufacturer’s product page <https://www.native-instruments.com/en/products/traktor/dj-controllers/traktor-kontrol-s4/>`__